 The more informed you are about all the different types of phishing scams, the safer your personal information will be.
 Cybercriminals are becoming more creative in their phishing attacks (spear phishing is an excellent example of this), and are constantly devising new ways to con innocent web users.
 However, there are plenty of tricks you can master to avoid phishing and to protect your data, even if a cybercriminal crashes straight into your inbox pretending to be your bank representative, credit card company, or high school sweetheart!

 Before you can protect yourself from phishing attacks, you need to learn how to spot them.
-Recognizing phishing scams can protect both your locally-stored data and online accounts, and keep your private data far from criminals’ hands.
+Recognizing the signs of phishing scams can protect both your locally-stored data and online accounts, and keep your private data far from criminals’ hands.

 Whenever you receive an unfamiliar email or text message, immediately search for these common signs that indicate you may be dealing with a phishing scam: